- TABLE OF CONTENTS

 The classic brewing method is to boil the water, heat the pot, add about one teaspoon of tea per cup wanted, plus one, and pour water just off the boil into warmed pot.

 Now, any Ethiopian will laugh at this.
 They set a pot on to boil, and when it is boiling well, they add the tea.
 Boil it about two minutes, and in Ethiopia add tea spices like cinnamon, cardamom, and black pepper, and pour into cups.
-A bit of salt and rendered butter is then added, and it is served.
+It is served in small glasses, and you must be careful how you hold the glass in order not to burn your fingers.

 In India, after the tea boils, heavy cream and sugar are added and boiled, and lastly tea masala is added.
 Tea masala is made of various herbs, but especially cardamom.

-Iced tea is for Gringos.
+Iced tea is for Gringos in Texas.
 Sun tea is the least bitter.

 Tea can be brewed quite successfully in a coffee percolator.
 Experiment.